kagsteiner/RPGMaker_AICharacter/README.md

 3. Add a loop.
 4. Within the loop, do this:
    1. call "Decide Toward Goal".
 Select an unused variable to store the result of the command.
 Write a really crisp description of the goal to reach, and success/failure criteria the LLM will understand.
-   2. create an if-then-else statement that does things depending on the outcome.
+   2. create an if-then-else statement that does things depending on the outcome - using the variable you decided for in step 1.
 I typically create a second tab with condition "switch x is set", and set the switch when "Decide Toward Goal" returns 1 or -1.
 Also break the loop in these cases.
    3. Add a short wait statement, e.g. 500 msec to 2 sec.
 Without this wait, the parallel event will eat all time and the UI will hang.

 ## known issues
 - If a variable is non-zero when calling "Decide Towards Goal" the command can fail.
 - Sometimes the LLM is annoyingly chatty, and you get a new dialog every few seconds.
 - Player actions that are not chatting with the LLM are not added to the knowledge of the LLM yet.
-- If the player acts, e.g. gives something to the NPC, the LLM thinking should be aborted.
-Now it will give you the answer about a situation that has changed.